-Pressure on the ulnar nerve can cause problems in the pinky and ring fingers of the hand.
+Pressure on the ulnar nerve can cause problems in the hand and fingers.

 Trehan SK, Parziale JR. Cubital tunnel syndrome: Diagnosis and management.
 Med Health R I. 2012;95(11):349-352.